 Microsoft has activated an optional feature that provides download protection for beta users of the Internet Explorer 9 (IE9) browser.

 Gartner is forecasting tablet computer sales of 19.5 million units in 2010, mainly due to the popularity of Apple's iPad

 The Information Commissioner's Office (ICO) has found a healthcare recruitment agency in breach of the Data Protection Act for losing a hard drive containing...

-Following the integration of Bell Microproducts into Avnet, European director of credit services Eddie Paceyhas finally confirmed he is stepping down with immediate effect.
-In a career that spanned 18 years in IT distribution at Ideal Hardware and then Bell Microproducts, Pacey has been credited wit
+Following the integration of Bell Microproducts into Avnet, European director of credit services Eddie Pacey has finally confirmed he is stepping down with immediate effect.

 Star, a provider of computing and communication services to UK businesses, has launched a managed communications service.

 The service, called WorkLife...